-With vendors vying for your won in every direction, you can bet that Namdaemun Market is one of the best places in Seoul to secure a bargain.
+With vendors vying for your won in every direction, Namdaemun Market is one of the best places in Seoul to secure a bargain.

-Namdaemun Market is definitively one of the best places to eat in street food in Seoul, featuring some of the best Korean food in the city—nay, the entire planet!
+Namdaemun Market is one of the best places to eat in street food in Seoul.
+The market features some of the best Korean food in South Korea; nay, the entire planet!

 - Eomuk: Found in food stalls all over Korean, these fishcakes are a staple at Namdaemun Market.
 The most popular variety here is served on skewers with a savoury mixture of soy and chilli.

-Even if you weren’t planning to visit Namdaemun Market, the prime location of the market puts it among the top choices for where to stay in Seoul.
+Even if you weren’t planning to visit Namdaemun Market, its prime location puts it among the top choices for where to stay in Seoul.

 - Tmark Grand Hotel Myeongdong: A classy central hotel that’s high on style without breaking the bank.
 Rooms are spacious, quiet, and affixed with modern furnishings.
-Views unto Namsan from the hotel and select rooms are simply wonderful.
+Views unto Namsan from the hotel and select rooms are wonderful.

 - Aloft Myeongdong: An ultra-hip design-style hotel from one of the hippest and fastest-growing chains on the planet.
 From the rooms to the trendy on-site W XYZ bar&lounge, this sleek luxury hotel will delight you with its colourful post-modern motifs.

-The easiest way to get to Namdaemun Market by public transportation in Seoul is via the subway.
-Scoot over to Hoehyeon Station on Line 4, using Exit 5 to get out to street level.
+The easiest way to get to Namdaemun Market by public transportation in Seoul is via the Seoul subway.
+Scoot over to Hoehyeon Station on Subway Line 4, using Exit 5 to get out to street level.

 The exit spits you out in front of one of the market’s main gates.
 It’s a short walk from here to many of its top food stalls & restaurants including Kalguksu Alley.